Personal and Business Losses

 Hyattsville, MD 20782-70155

 You should also register with FEMA if your wells or septic systems were damaged in the fires.
-Homeowners in the eight designated counties – Butte, Lake, Mendocino, Napa, Nevada, Orange, Sonoma and Yuba – may be eligible for grant funding to pump septic tanks, perform required repairs or replace the system as needed.
+Homeowners may be eligible for grant funding to pump septic tanks, perform required repairs or replace the system as needed.
 Damaged private wells that are the sole source of water for the home and need to be repaired or decontaminated are also potentially eligible.

-Survivors who applied for assistance from FEMA and were contacted by the U.S. Small Business Administration (SBA) have many good reasons to submit a loan application before the deadline of Dec.
+Those who have applied for assistance from FEMA and were contacted by the U.S. Small Business Administration (SBA) have many good reasons to submit a loan application before the deadline of Dec.
 11, 2017.

 Some of the key reasons for submitting an SBA low-interest disaster loan application include: